 - University-owned shared and individual storage running MS Windows or Mac OS X, or searchable from an Identity Finder client installed on those operation systems

-- University-owned servers running Microsoft Windows
+- University-owned servers running Microsoft Windows prioritizing non-SAI servers for the first phase of the project

 - For computers, servers or storage space within the scope of this project, there are two primary tasks: